 RHCSA Add User to Group

-After create a new user most of times we need to add it to a group or many groups, remember the parameter -a (Append).
+After creating a new user most of time we need to add it to a group or many groups, remember the parameter -a (Append).

 # usermod -aG security,wheel poplab